ionic-team/ionic-docs/docs/angular/your-first-app/8-distribute.md

 ## Create a Native Configuration

-[Native Configurations](https://ionic.io/docs/appflow/package/native-configs) allow you to easily modify common configuration values that can change between different environments (development, production, staging, etc.) so you don't need to use extra logic or manually commit them to version control.
+[Native Configurations](https://ionic.io/docs/appflow/package/native-configs) allow you to easily modify common configuration values that can change between different environments (development, production, staging, etc.) so you do not need to use extra logic or manually commit them to version control.
 Native configurations can be attached to any [Package build](https://ionic.io/docs/appflow/package/intro) or [Automation](https://ionic.io/docs/appflow/automation/intro).

 Native configs can be used to: